ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 There are some interesting relationships between traits and accuracy:

-• With the exception of the NASB, all I-trait translations are accurate.
+- With the exception of the NASB, all I-trait translations are accurate enough.
 If the manager of a translation project is forthright about his teams’ interpolations (the I-trait), then I suspect that he values truth highly and thus will demand a more accurate translation, creating a high correlation between the I-trait and accuracy.

 If you are familiar with the concepts of “formal equivalence” and “dynamic equivalence”, you will notice that the best translations used formal equivalence and the worst used dynamic equivalence.
 But there are surprises in the bar-graph.
 The NASB is reputed to have used formal equivalence, but it didn’t end up among those top translations.
 I suspect its translators were not consistent in the degree to which they adhered to formal equivalence.
 The NIV matched the poor performance of the GNT and NLT, which used only dynamic equivalence, revealing that the NIV did not use a balance of the two, despite beliefs otherwise.
 In practice, dynamic equivalence means translating the gist and ignoring the details.
 I suggest that you read through the section in this article describing why each verse was selected.
 You will see how much harm neglecting details can cause.

-In summary, based on the accuracy scores of the popular translations, only the NKJV and KJV reliably tell you what the Bible actually says.
-If you want to be confident that what you’re reading is what was originally written, the NKJV and KJV are your only choices.
+In summary, based on the accuracy scores of the popular translations, the NKJV and KJV reliably tell you what the Bible actually says.
+The LSB has decent accuracy, but with the advantage of correctly rendering God’s name in the old testament.
+If you want to be confident that what you’re reading is what was originally written, these are your only choices.

 Pressure-Verses: The Basis of this Grading System